 Red raspberries are very common, whether on your cereal or in a jam jar.
-But red raspberry leaves have also been a folk treatment in Europe for hundreds of years.
-Some pregnant women take red raspberry leaves to try to trigger labor or ease pain during childbirth.
+The leaves of red raspberry also have been a folk treatment in Europe for hundreds of years.
+Some pregnant women take red raspberry leaves to try to trigger labor or to ease pain during childbirth.

-While many midwives suggest red raspberry leaf during the later stages of pregnancy, there isn't any good evidence it helps.
-One rigorous study of red raspberry found that it didn't shorten labor or prevent labor pain.
+Although many midwives suggest red raspberry leaf during the later stages of pregnancy, there isn't any good evidence that it helps.
+One study of red raspberry found that it didn't shorten labor or prevent labor pain.

-We don't know if red raspberry helps in other ways during pregnancy, like preventing morning sickness or regulating contractions.
+Scientists don't know if red raspberry helps in other ways during pregnancy -- like preventing morning sickness or regulating contractions.

 There's some evidence that red raspberry fruit could affect how the body processes fat.
-Theoretically, it may help people lose weight.
-But we need more evidence.
+Theoretically, it may help people lose weight, but that's not certain.

 According to traditional medicine, red raspberry has other uses.
 People take it to try to:

-No one has studied these uses, so we don't know if they work.
+No one has studied these uses, so they are unproven.

 There's no standard dose for red raspberry.
 Quality and active ingredients in supplements may vary widely from maker to maker.
-This makes it very hard to set a standard dose.
+This makes it very hard to establish a standard dose.

 Can you get red raspberry naturally from foods?